cvxgrp/pymde/docs_src/source/index.rst

 * design custom embeddings (and recreate well-known ones, like PCA, Laplacian eigenmap, LargeVis, and UMAP);
 * sanity-check embeddings using principled methods;
 * look for outliers in original data.

+For more background about the methods that PyMDE uses, please see our monograph |paperlink|, which introduces a simple but general framework for embedding.

 Example
 -------